vandyand/clojure-trader/roadmap.md

 - [ ] Shorting ability (make sieve-stream ternary or just inverse intention stream or sieve stream or delta stream)
 - [ ] Write actual functions to edn and decode them when reading instead of omitting them as we currently do
 - [ ] Make edn file read/write ubiquitous that is, able to read/write objects of different types (hystrindies, ghystrindies... etc) (yet to be seen if this is necessary though probably will be)
+- [ ] Cleanup backtest-config. inception-ids and intention-ids in strindy-config is derived data...
+Make more elegant somehow.
+Strindy config shouldn't be necessary in streams.edn
 ### Completed Tasks

 - [x] Start using versioning with [SemVer](https://semver.org/) (Feb 10, 22)